Mrbenoit624/ASThook/docs/source/how.using.rst

     --output-file OUTPUT_FILE
-    --sdktools SDKTOOLS   path of the sdktools for the emulation and some android sdktools like the compilation of apk
+    --sdktools SDKTOOLS   path of the sdktools for the emulation and some android sdktools like the compilation of apk --version_android VERSION_ANDROID
+                          version targeted to compile poc. don't forget to install the correct one: sdkmanager
+                          "platforms;android-XX" "build-tools;XX.Y.Z" where
+                          XX.Y.Z is version targeted

   core_static:
     --tree                Active syntaxical analyse